kdpkst/Java-Web-Development-Demo/README.md

 # Team
-a simple and basic demo for learning java development
+A simple and basic demo for learning Java development